 What went wrong: The original finish wasn’t fully deglossed or sanded before painting.
 Kitchen grease — which accumulates invisibly on every cabinet surface near a stove — wasn’t chemically removed.
 The primer wasn’t compatible with the existing finish, or primer was skipped entirely.

 What proper prep looks like: Every surface gets degreased with a dedicated cleaner (not just wiped down with a damp cloth).
-Then sanded with 150-grit to create a mechanical bond — not a light scuff, but real sanding that removes the gloss uniformly.
+Then sanded with 150-grit — not a light scuff, but real sanding that removes the gloss uniformly.
 Then primed with a bonding primer designed for slick surfaces.
 Then sanded again with 220-grit before finish coats.

 3. Moisture Damage